carpit680/10xCode/README.md

-# __Development Container for ROS 2 via RDP (Tested on x86 Ubuntu and arm64 M2 Mac)__
+# __Development Container for ROS 2 via RDP (Tested on amd64 Ubuntu and arm64 M2 Mac)__
-This Dockerfile is designed to create a Docker container specifically for ROS 2 Humble.
+This Dockerfile is designed to create a Docker container for ROS 2 Humble and includes the following main packages preinstalled.

+- ROS2 Humble
+- KDE Plasma
+- Gazebo Ignition
+- Moveit2
+- SLAM Toolbox
+- Nav2

 ### Prerequisites
 - Docker installed on your system